Skip links

 See David’s Research

 David is a Clinical Psychologist and a Psychology Board of Australia Approved Supervisor.
-Outside of our practice, he is also a Senior Clinical Lecturer at Curtin University, where he is the 2023 Raine Robson Fellow.
-David holds Honorary research appointments at the University of Louvain (Belgium), the University of Western Australia, and Telethon Kids Institute.
+Outside of our practice, he is also a Senior Lecturer at Curtin University, where he is the 2023 Raine Robson Fellow and directs a large research group on emotions and mental health.
+David holds Honorary research appointments at the University of Western Australia (Psychology and Medical Schools) and Telethon Kids Institute.
 David is the National Chair of the Australian Psychological Society College of Clinical Psychologists.
-He is an internationally recognised expert in emotion regulation, having published over 80 journal articles and book chapters, and is on the editorial board of several academic journals.
+He is an internationally recognised expert in emotion regulation, having published around 100 journal articles and book chapters, including invited chapters in the Handbook of Emotion Regulation and the Oxford Research Encyclopedia of Psychology.

 In therapy, David works with adults, adolescents, and children.
 David tries to create a warm, friendly environment, and uses a variety of evidence-based techniques tailored to clients’ individual needs and goals (e.g., cognitive behaviour therapy, schema therapy, acceptance and commitment therapy, dialectical behaviour therapy, existential psychotherapy).
-Therapy sessions with David often have a focus not just on helping with mental health symptoms, but also on learning about ourselves, and reflecting on what would take life in meaningful directions.
-David is also experienced in conducting psychological assessments, and led the creation of several of our assessment tools that are now widely used across the world.
+Therapy sessions with David often have a focus not just on helping manage stress, but also on learning about ourselves and reflecting on what would take life in meaningful directions.
+A common goal is to get you closer to the life you want to live, and to build the skills (e.g., emotion regulation skills) to handle the challenges that can come up along the way.

 A/Prof. Kristin Gainey